 - Cakes and frostings; and a lot more!

 It’s simple to make a lavender extract you can use in the kitchen.
-Like in my Earl Grey extract, you’ll need a hard liquor with a neutral flavor, and the ingredient that will be responsible for the flavor.
-In this case, lavender.
+Like in my Earl Grey extract, you’ll need a hard liquor with a neutral flavor, and the ingredient that will be responsible for the flavor - in this case, lavender.

-For the alcohol, I like to use vodka.
+Alcohol.
+I like to use vodka.
 It has a neutral flavor that won’t affect the extract.
 Also, when making extracts, I usually go for the cheapest vodka.
 Rum and bourbon are also options here.
 They are not as neutral as vodka, but I’ve made extracts with both and it worked just as fine.

-Note: want to make it alcohol-free?
+Want to make it alcohol-free?
 Substitute the alcohol with three parts food-grade liquid glycerin and one part water, stirring both ingredients together until well combined.

-Pay extra attention to that if you’re using this ingredient fresh.
+Pay extra attention to that if you’re using this ingredient fresh - especially when exposing it to heat.
 Some lavender types are more aromatic and heat-friendly (they don’t get as bitter when exposed to heat), and so, better for cooking.
-I found these types work well and don’t leave a medicine taste in your recipes: munstead, lady, hicote, and folgate.

-How to make it
+🫙How to make it

 You’ll need: lavender (dried or fresh), vodka (or the neutral alcohol of your choice - make sure it’s at least 40% alcohol) and a glass jar with a lid.